mdrolet01/upm-rotary-mqtt-remote/README.md

 First, you will need an UpSquared Board with the GROVE kit<br>
 Connect the GROVEPI shield to the board<br>
 Plug in the Rotary sensor to A0 (Analog pin 0)<br>
-Make sure docker engine is installed on your computer<br>
+Make sure docker engine is installed on your computer and remote machine<br>

 <h2>Instructions:</h2>
-Since our Docker containers need to access the ports on your local device, you will have to kill any processes using ports 1883 (MQTT), 8000 (Web Server), and 27017 (MongoDB).
+Since Docker needs to access the ports on your <b>remote device</b>, you will have to kill any processes using ports 1883 (MQTT), 8000 (Web Server), and 27017 (MongoDB).
 You can accomplish this with the following commands:

     sudo service mosquitto stop
     sudo service mongod stop